Discrete Diffusion in Large Language and Multimodal Models: A Survey: Introduction

-In the rest of this paper, \cref{math} presents the mathematical foundations of discrete diffusion models.
-The core of mathematical formulations lies in the definitions of the forward and reverse diffusion processes over discrete spaces.
-These are modeled via Markov chains that incrementally corrupt and denoise sequences.
-The framework encompasses both discrete-time and continuous-time formulations, supporting extensions such as flow matching and semi-autoregressive block diffusion model.\cref{models} surveys representative discrete diffusion language models across varying scales.
-This includes early-stage models (e.g., D3PM~\cite{austin2021structured}, RDM~\cite{zheng2023reparameterized}, DiffusionBERT~\cite{he2022diffusionbert}), scaled dLLMs~\cite{nie2025large,gong2024scaling,dream2025},dMLLMs~\cite{yu2025dimple,li2025lavida,you2025llada}, and unified models~\cite{yang2025mmada}. \cref{training} discusses the key training strategies used in dLLMs and dMLLMs, including initialization, masking strategies, and masking schedules. \cref{inference} lists various inference techniques used in dLLMs and dMLLMs, including unmasking, remasking, caching and guidance. \cref{app} reviews the broad range of applications powered by discrete diffusion models.
-Finally, \cref{future} summarize potential directions for future research.
+In the rest of this paper, \cref{math} presents the mathematical foundations of discrete diffusion models. \cref{modeling} lists several modeling techniques for the discrete diffusion task.
+These techniques build upon mathematical formulations, primarily aiming to enhance model flexibility or introduce additional capabilities. \cref{models} surveys representative discrete diffusion language models across varying scales.
+This includes early-stage models, scaled dLLMs, dMLLMs, and unified models. \cref{training} discusses the key training strategies used in dLLMs and dMLLMs. \cref{inference} lists various inference techniques used in dLLMs and dMLLMs. \cref{sec:safety} discusses trustworthy issues in dLLMs. \cref{sec:quantization} discusses the quantization techniques of dLLMs. \cref{app} reviews the broad range of applications powered by discrete diffusion models.
+Finally, Appendix Sec.F summarize potential directions for future research.
 The organization of this survey is illustrated in \cref{fig:tree}.